Balaclava (Vic.)

 Balaclava has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified eight projects that could significantly impact a specific area's performance.
-These include the Coles Carlisle Street Precinct Development, Small Parks Program - Balaclava/St Kilda East, 191-193 Carlisle Street Mixed Development, and 97 Alma Road by Neometro.
-The following list details those considered most relevant.
+AreaSearch has identified eight projects that could impact the area, with key ones including Coles Carlisle Street Precinct Development, Small Parks Program - Balaclava/St Kilda East, 191-193 Carlisle Street Mixed Development, and 97 Alma Road by Neometro.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.